 Sammie was born August 18, 2018.
 A very lucky birthday for a Jewish baby, it has two 18s!
 They performed an ECHO immediately, which gives a 3D image of his heart anatomy.
 From this we learned that Sam had complete mitral atresia, multilevel pulmonary artery stenosis, pulmonary valve stenosis, Double outlet right ventricle, D transposed great arteries, ASD, VSD, hypoplastic left ventricle and tricuspid regurg.
 This is a lot of different defects but it all added up to mean that sam's heart functioned as half a heart, his atria (the top chambers) were connected as one, and so were the ventricles (the bottom chambers).
 This meant that the old blood from his body and the new blood from his lungs all met together and were pumped back out to both his body and lungs as a mixture.
 It was actually pretty neat to see how his heart managed to form in a way that was functional for him to live!

 Unfortunately, it was not a systainable function and he did need open heart surgery.
 His first one was performed at NYU Hassenfeld Children's Hospital by Dr Ralph Mosca at a little over two weeks old.
 He was a champ through the whole thing and we got to bring our miracle baby home two weeks later.

 The process to "rewire" a single ventricle heart is generally done in 3 planned surgeries.
-Sam completed this process last fall, with the second done just before he turned 7 months old, which he rocked again and was home in a week!
+Sam completed this process the fall of 2020, with the second done just before he turned 7 months old, which he rocked again and was home in a week!
 The third surgery was the biggest and toughest.
 He was in the hospital for two weeks and continued to need close following at boston children’s heart center for six months to manage the effusions.